uyuni-project/tetra/README.md

 ## Usage

 Currently available tools:
-* `gjp get-pom <jarfile>` will attempt to find a jar's pom.xml if it exists (from the package itself or through search.maven.org)
+* `gjp get-pom PATH` will attempt to find a jar's pom.xml if it exists (from the package itself or through search.maven.org)

 ## Source